SamBroomy/zk-sudoku-prover/readme.md

 ## Overview

 This project demonstrates how a prover can convince a verifier that they've solved a Sudoku puzzle without revealing the actual solution.
-It implements the concepts discussed in [this video](https://www.youtube.com/watch?v=Otvcbw6k4eo)
+It implements the concepts discussed in [this video](https://www.youtube.com/watch?v=Otvcbw6k4eo).
+I liked the video and wanted to try and implementing that style of zero-knowledge proof in Rust.

 The implementation uses: